Joseph and the Amazing Technicolour Dreamcoat

 This week’s bible story

-Read the story of Jesus in the temple.
+Read the story of the two brothers.

 Reflection: